SplattyDev/The-Juicetopia-Channel/README.md

 # Installing

-ALWAYS USE A BRICK PROTECTION BEFORE INSTALLING THIS WAD ON YOUR WII!
-I AM NOT RESPONSIBLE FOR BRICKED CONSOLES!

-# If you're installing TJTC on a real console:
+## If you're installing TJTC on a real console:
 - Download the WAD file.
-- Put it on the Wii's SD card / USB device.
+- Put it on the Wii/Wii U's SD card / USB device.
 - Install it by using your preferred tool.

-# If you're installing TJTC on Dolphin:
+## If you're installing TJTC on Dolphin:
 - Download the WAD file.
 - Install it by using the built-in function in Dolphin.

-# DONE!

-# TODO
+### TODO

 - Fix music loop problems
-- Add forwarding to the HBC menu